tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 Another important note to look at is the R^2 value for this model.
 You can see how I manually calculated the R^2 for the non-logged value and the logged one is part of the linear model.
 The logged values seem to explain more of the variability than for the unlogged one (unlogged = 0.828, logged = 0.933).
 For those that are not familiar with R^2, this indicates the percentage of variability that is explained by the model.
 For the most case, the higher, the better as long as the residuals are normally distributed.
 If you want more information, take a look at this [site](http://statisticsbyjim.com/regression/interpret-r-squared-regression/).

 Let' also take a look at the histogram of residuals to see if we have violated any assumptions of normality.
 We do this by performing a K-S test on the r-studentized residuals (residuals we have transformed to analyze in a normal curve.
-The standard deviaitons from the mean will match the same distribution).
+The standard deviations from the mean will match the same distribution).

 ```r
   # Compute R-studentized residuals